We demand the City Council hold the police department to simple standards of transparency and fiscal responsibility.

 This is an open letter to Chris Stines, President of the Berkeley Police Association, in response to his op-ed, “It should be possible to give police the tools they need while preserving Berkeley’s values,” published on Aug.
 31, 2015, by Berkeleyside.
 Dear Officer Stines, Please forgive the people of Berkeley for our lack of enthusiasm about Berkeley Police getting more […]

-Before I discuss the facts and reasons that lead me to oppose arming Berkeley Police with Tasers, I invite readers to remember a bit of Berkeley history.
-This city was once nationally known for its unapologetic defense of the rights of the poor and oppressed.
-It cared about police abuse, racism and the treatment of […]
+The Berkeley City Council will consider asking city staff on May 6 to prepare report on the use of Tasers.
+Photo: Creative Commons Before I discuss the facts and reasons that lead me to oppose arming Berkeley Police with Tasers, I invite readers to remember a bit of Berkeley history.
+This city was once nationally […]